codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Seeing `Unable to execute dex: method ID` when compiling

-This might also show up as `Too many field references: 131000; max is 65536.` in newer build systems.
+This might also show up as `Too many field references: 131000; max is 65536.` or `com.android.dex.DexIndexOverflowException: method ID not in [0, 0xffff]: 65536` in newer build systems.
 This error occurs when the total number of references within a single bytecode file exceeds the 65,536 method limit.
 This usually means you have a substantial amount of code or are loading a large number of libraries.

 After crossing that limit, we need to adjust our project to use a multidex configuration.
 To enable this, please review the [official multidex guide](https://developer.android.com/tools/building/multidex.html#mdex-gradle) to adjust your gradle files.